-IDOC policies AD-CI-01, AD-GA-13 and PREA-02 were reviewed and address the requirements of this standard.
-Policy is designed to ensure any contractor or volunteer, who engages in sexual abuse, is prohibited from contact with offenders and is reported to law enforcement agencies, unless the activity was clearly not criminal, and to relevant licensing bodies, if necessary.
+IDOC policies AD-CI-01, AD-GA-13, and PREA-02 were reviewed and address the requirements of this standard.
+The policy is designed to ensure any contractor or volunteer, who engages in sexual abuse, is prohibited from contact with offenders and is reported to law enforcement agencies unless the activity was not criminal, and to relevant licensing bodies if necessary.
 This requirement is covered by the volunteer and contractor training and orientation, including signed forms indicating they have received and understand the PREA training.
-Interviews with volunteers confirmed they were aware of the policies and the remedial measures that could occur for engaging in sexual abuse or sexual harassment of offenders.
-Policies are in place to ensure the facility takes appropriate remedial measures, and considers whether to prohibit further contact with offenders, in the case of any other violation of agency sexual abuse or sexual harassment policies by a contractor or volunteer.
-In the past 12 months, there have been no contractors or volunteers who have violated the agency sexual abuse or sexual harassment policies.
-Based on a review of policies, procedures and training curriculum and interviews with the Warden, PCM, volunteers and a contractor, the CCF meets the requirement of this standard.
+Interviews with a contractor and five volunteers confirmed they were aware of the policies and the remedial measures that could occur for engaging in sexual abuse or sexual harassment of offenders.
+Policies are in place to ensure the facility takes appropriate remedial measures and considers whether to prohibit further contact with offenders, in case of any other violation of agency sexual abuse or sexual harassment policies by a contractor or volunteer.
+In the past 12 months, there have been no contractors or volunteers who have violated the agency's sexual abuse or sexual harassment policies.
+Based on a review of policies, procedures and training curriculum and interviews with the Warden, PCM, volunteers, and a contractor, the NCF meets the requirements of this standard.